karrth/formation-count/README.md

 | `d` | Delete the last point |
 | `q` | Quit marking points |

-Once the video runs out, or a `q` is received, the program will calculate the highest number of point sin the provided timeframe (default is 35 seconds) and extract a new video with the found timeframe
+Once the video runs out, or a `q` is received, the program will calculate the highest number of points in the provided timeframe (default is 35 seconds) and extract a new video with the found timeframe